jonaaix/laravel-countries/docs/seeding.md

 1. **Create the tables** — handled by the migrations that auto-load on `php artisan migrate`.
 2. **Keep the rows in sync** — handled by a single master seeder that's safe to re-run on every deploy.

-No publish dance, no interactive per-language opt-in, no prompts.

 ## The master seeder

 Call it from your application's `database/seeders/DatabaseSeeder.php`: